danielstals/ds-voting-app/README.md

 ## Getting started

 To create a poll: Enter a question and at least 2 answer options.
 A poll will automatically appear in the middle section.
 After voting a chart will appear in the third section with the results.
+You can press the `enter` key on your keyboard as a shortcut to add answer options or vote.

 ## Development server